smadgerano/ASRB/README.md

 I've removed all my not stock instruments, effects and track presets, they'll make no sense to you and you may not have the plugins anyway.

 Instrument and Audio tracks are disabled by default to reduce system load and template load times.
+Just right click and choose Enable to be abel to use them.

 The tracks in the bass and guitar folders folders are routed through to their respective buses, but are set up to switch route are clean DI signal through the "amp" FX bus if needed, either by enabling the direct routing, or using the sends.
 This system can be duplicated for rhythm and lead guitars.
 Strictly speaking it's not entirely necessary, you could just put the amp effects on the single audio track, but this allows for creative double tracking and editing techniques and is bypassed by default.